wilsonmar/WebSockets/README.md

-This mark-down text page and associated files within this git repo demonstrate how to program, run, and performance-test
-<a href="#RealTimeUseCse">**real-time** capabilities</a> using the
-**WebSockets** protocol implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and various client technologies.
+I hope that you join us to learn how to really use real-time (WebSockets) technologies while we define a fair comparison of the various technologies.

+This repo contains a description of what WebSockets is and the landscape of technologies around its development and testing, summarized by this graph:

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/8526595/e348623e-23c4-11e5-9916-95f0566fd1af.png"
 title="Diagram of WebSocket Technologies.
 Click to open in separate window.">
 <img src="https://cloud.githubusercontent.com/assets/300046/8526595/e348623e-23c4-11e5-9916-95f0566fd1af.png"
-width="350" /></a>
+/></a>

+There are several stacks of technologies to offer real-time capabilities to various clients.
+LightStreamer is the boss.
+But there's also Node.js and C# language within Visual Studio using Microsoft's SignalR library on the server and various client technologies.

 We being by analyzing communications between a sample apps and the server, then we build the client and server app demonstrated.